luminlabsdev/Aegis/docs/api/index.md

 #### Parameters

 - **processor:** `(get: (Constructor | any) -> ()) -> ()`\
-  The main function which will be run everytime the value changes
+  The main function which will be run every time the value changes

 - **dependencies:** `{ State | Spring | Constructor }?`\
   A table of dependencies whose values will be listened to